ni/nimi-python/docs/nifgen/functions.rst

-.. py:method:: lock_session()
+.. py:method:: lock_session(caller_has_lock)

-    Obtains a multithread lock on the instrument session.
-Before it does so, this method waits until all other execution threads have released their locks on the instrument session.
+    | Obtains a multithread lock on the device session.
+Before doing so, the
+      software waits until all other execution threads release their locks on the device session.

-    Other threads might have obtained a lock on this session in the following ways:
+    | Other threads may have obtained a lock on this session for the
+      following reasons:

-    -  Your application called the :py:meth:`nifgen.Session.lock_session` method.
+    -  The application called the :py:meth:`nidcpower.Session.lock_session` method.
-    -  A call to the NI-FGEN locked the session.
+    -  A call to NI-DCPower locked the session.
-    -  A call to the IVI Engine locked the session.
+    -  A call to the IVI engine locked the session.

-    After your call to the :py:meth:`nifgen.Session.lock_session` method returns successfully, no other threads can access the instrument session until you call the nifgen_UnlockSession method.
+    -  After a call to the :py:meth:`nidcpower.Session.lock_session` method returns successfully, no other threads can access the device session until you call the :py:meth:`nidcpower.Session.unlock_session` method.

-    Use the :py:meth:`nifgen.Session.lock_session` method and the :py:meth:`nifgen.Session.unlock_session` method around a sequence of calls to NI-FGEN methods if you require that the instrument retain its settings through the end of the sequence.
+    -  Use the :py:meth:`nidcpower.Session.lock_session` method and the :py:meth:`nidcpower.Session.unlock_session` method around a sequence of calls to instrument driver methods if you require that the device retain its settings through the end of the sequence.

-    You can safely make nested calls to the :py:meth:`nifgen.Session.lock_session` method within the same thread.
-To completely unlock the session, you must balance each call to the :py:meth:`nifgen.Session.lock_session` method with a call to the :py:meth:`nifgen.Session.unlock_session` method.
-If, however, you use the **callerHasLock** parameter in all calls to the :py:meth:`nifgen.Session.lock_session` method and the :py:meth:`nifgen.Session.unlock_session` method within a method, the IVI Engine locks the session only once within the method regardless of the number of calls you make to the :py:meth:`nifgen.Session.lock_session` method.
-This configuration allows you to call the :py:meth:`nifgen.Session.unlock_session` method just once at the end of the method.
+    You can safely make nested calls to the :py:meth:`nidcpower.Session.lock_session` method within the same thread.
+To completely unlock the session, you must balance each call to the :py:meth:`nidcpower.Session.lock_session` method with a call to the :py:meth:`nidcpower.Session.unlock_session` method.
+If, however, you use **Caller_Has_Lock** in all calls to the :py:meth:`nidcpower.Session.lock_session` and :py:meth:`nidcpower.Session.unlock_session` method within a method, the IVI Library locks the session only once within the method regardless of the number of calls you make to the :py:meth:`nidcpower.Session.lock_session` method.
+This behavior allows you to call the :py:meth:`nidcpower.Session.unlock_session` method just once at the end of the method.

+    :param caller_has_lock:

+        This parameter is optional.
+If you do not want to use this parameter, pass None.

+        Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

+    :type caller_has_lock: bool

     :rtype: bool
     :return:

+            This parameter is optional.
+If you do not want to use this parameter, pass None.

-            Keeps track of whether you obtained a lock and therefore need to unlock the session.
-Pass the address of a local ViBoolean variable.
-In the declaration of the local variable, initialize it to False.
-Pass the address of the same local variable to any other calls you make to the :py:meth:`nifgen.Session.lock_session` method or the nifgen_UnlockSession method in the same method.
+            Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

-            This parameter serves as a convenience.
-If you do not want to use this parameter, pass VI_NULL.

-            This parameter is an input/output parameter.
-The :py:meth:`nifgen.Session.lock_session` method and the :py:meth:`nifgen.Session.unlock_session` method each inspect the current value and take the following actions:

-            -  If the value is True, the :py:meth:`nifgen.Session.lock_session` method does not lock the session again.
-If the value is False, the :py:meth:`nifgen.Session.lock_session` method obtains the lock and sets the value of the parameter to True.
-            -  If the value is False, the :py:meth:`nifgen.Session.unlock_session` method does not attempt to unlock the session.
-If the value is True, the :py:meth:`nifgen.Session.unlock_session` method releases the lock and sets the value of the parameter to False.

-            Thus, you can call the :py:meth:`nifgen.Session.unlock_session` method at the end of your method without worrying about whether you actually have the lock.

-            Example:

-            ViStatus TestFunc (ViSession vi, ViInt32 flags)
-            {

-            ViStatus error = VI_SUCCESS;
-            ViBoolean haveLock = False;
-            if (flags & BIT_1)
-            {

-            viCheckErr( :py:meth:`nifgen.Session.lock_session`(vi, &haveLock;));
-            viCheckErr( TakeAction1(vi));
-            if (flags & BIT_2)
-            {

-             viCheckErr( :py:meth:`nifgen.Session.unlock_session`(vi, &haveLock;));
-            viCheckErr( TakeAction2(vi));
-            viCheckErr( :py:meth:`nifgen.Session.lock_session`(vi, &haveLock;);

-            }
-            if (flags & BIT_3)

-             viCheckErr( TakeAction3(vi));

-            }

-            Error:

-            |

-            /\*
-            At this point, you cannot really be sure that you have the lock.
-Fortunately, the haveLock variable takes care of that for you.
-            \*/
-            :py:meth:`nifgen.Session.unlock_session`(vi, &haveLock;);
-            return error;

-            | }